N. T. Wright

-Nicholas Thomas Wright (born 1 December 1948), known as N. T. Wright or Tom Wright, is an English New Testament scholar, Pauline theologian and Anglican bishop.
-He was the bishop of Durham and Lord Spiritual in the UK Parliament from 2003 to 2010.
+Nicholas Thomas "Tom" Wright (born 1 December 1948) is an English New Testament scholar, Pauline theologian and Anglican bishop.
+He was the Bishop of Durham and Lord Spiritual in the UK Parliament from 2003 to 2010.
 He then became research professor of New Testament and Early Christianity at St Mary's College in the University of St Andrews in Scotland until 2019, when he became a senior research fellow at Wycliffe Hall at the University of Oxford.

 Wright writes about theology and Christian life and the relationship between them.
 He advocates a biblical re-evaluation of theological matters such as justification, women's ordination, and popular Christian views about life after death.
 He has also criticised the idea of a literal Rapture.

-The author of over seventy books, Wright is highly regarded in academic and theological circles for his "Christian Origins and the Question of God" series.
+The author of over 70 books, Wright is highly regarded in academic and theological circles for his "Christian Origins and the Question of God" series.
 The third volume, The Resurrection of the Son of God, is considered by many clergy and theologians to be a seminal Christian work on the resurrection of Jesus.